Drinking with James Bond and Ian Fleming, the official cocktail book

 Explore Bond creator Ian Fleming's writings on the pleasures of drinking and sample 50 delicious cocktail recipes inspired by his work - developed by award-winning bar Swift.

 Cocktails are at the glamorous heart of every Bond story.
 Whether it's the favoured Martini, which features in almost every book, or a refreshing Negroni or Daiquiri, strong, carefully crafted drinks are a consistent feature of the Bond novels.
-Recipes are divided into five categories: Strong; Short; Tall; Light; and Exotic.
+Recipes are divided into five categories: Straight Up; On The Rocks; Tall; Fizzy; and Exotic.
 Sip on inventions such as Smersh, Moneypenny, That Old Devil M and Diamonds are Forever, as well as classic Bond cocktails such as the Vesper and, of course, the Dry Martini.
 Each recipe is accompanied by extracts from Fleming's writings - be it the passage where the classic drink was featured or a place, character or plot that inspired one of the drinks.

 Also features Ian Fleming's writings on whisky, gin and other spirits.

 Ian Fleming was a British author and journalist.
 His first novel, Casino Royale (1953), introduced the spy hero James Bond, agent 007, to the world.
 It was the first of the James Bond books that together have gone on to sell over 100 million copies worldwide, in more than 40 languages.
 Beginning with the movie adaptation of Dr No in 1962, the series also sparked the longest- running film franchise in history.
 Both Fleming and his fictional counterpart have become synonymous with style, glamour and thrilling adventures.